 three garlic cloves, peeled and beaten

-three banana shallots, peeled and finely chopped (180g)
+three banana shallots peeled and finely chopped (180g)

 5g ginger, peeled and finely chopped